symphonysa/ResearchBot/README.md

         userEmailAddress: your-email@company.com
         mongoURL: URL to your mongo instance
         external: boolean to define whether your bot is meant for internal or external distribution of research
+        allowFollow: boolean to define whether the bot allows the use of #follow and #unfollow to define research interests and distribution
+        allowPosting: boolean to define whether the bot allows the use of #newresearch to publish new content or relies only on REST endpoints

         keyStorePath: keystore for https deployment
         keyStorePassword: password for https deployment